-- 1. Individuals who lack a fixed, regular, and adequate nighttime resident. - 2.
-Children and youth who are sharing the house of other persons due to loss of housing, economic hardship, or a similar reason; - 3.
-Children who are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals. - 4.
-Children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings. - 5.
-Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard house, bus or train stations, or similar settings. - 6.
-Migratory children who qualify as homeless because the children are living in circumstances described above.
+- 1) Individuals who lack a fixed, regular, and adequate nighttime resident. - 2) Children and youth who are sharing the house of other persons due to loss of housing, economic hardship, or a similar reason; - 3) Children who are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals. - 4) Children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings. - 5) Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard house, bus or train stations, or similar settings. - 6) Migratory children who qualify as homeless because the children are living in circumstances described above (National Center for Homeless Education (NCHE), Transporting Children and Youth Experiencing Homelessness).